Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 I love that my one-cup coffee maker sits on top of it so it doesn’t take up any extra counter space.

-Tea Sample Pack
+Tea Variety Pack

 Better yet, bundle some of these tea and coffee items together in a cute basket if you really want to impress.